-Buck Melton's Political Ideologies and the Political Spectrum chart (below) illustrates how to organize political ideologies to clarify the relevant truth about human nature to guide us toward serving life with minimum work/cost/harm, to maximize universal wellbeing.
+Buck Melton's * Economic-Political Ideologies Spectrum (below) illustrates how we can organize economic-political ideologies to clarify the relevant facts about human nature to guide us toward serving life with minimum work/cost/harm, to maximize universal wellbeing.
 This map is presented also at anarchy.no as the Anarchist Economical-Political Map, with documentation.

-The top of the chart represents anarchism, defined here as serving life with minimum work/cost/harm, to maximize universal wellbeing.
-The bottom of the chart represents fascism, defined here as serving life with maximum work/cost/harm.
-The far left and right points on the chart represent marxism and liberalism respectively, both waging intolerable levels of work/cost/harm.
-Given anarchism asserts that we thrive most by serving life with minimum work/cost/harm, it is clear that both marxism and liberalism are insufficient toward achieving the anarchian goal to maximize universal wellbeing.
+The top of the map represents anarchism, defined here as serving life with minimum work/cost/harm, to maximize universal wellbeing.
+The bottom of the map represents fascism, defined here as serving life with maximum work/cost/harm.
+The far left and right points on the map represent marxism and liberalism respectively, both waging work/cost/harm.
+Given anarchism asserts that we thrive most by serving life with minimum work/cost/harm, it is clear that both marxism and liberalism fail to achieve the anarchian goal to maximize universal wellbeing.

 Here we define authoritarianism as the lack of anarchism.
 Fascism, marxism, and liberalism, and their blends, are all authoritarian, given all impose some unnecessary degree of work/cost/harm.
 Continue on reading below the map for an elaboration of the concepts behind this economic-political map.